/edikt:adr:new

 /edikt:adr:new ← extracts from current conversationWhat is an ADR?

 An Architecture Decision Record captures a significant technical choice with its context, reasoning, alternatives considered, and consequences.
-Unlike comments in code, ADRs survive refactoring and give future teammates (and Claude) the "why" behind decisions.
+Unlike comments in code, ADRs survive refactoring and give future teammates (and the model) the "why" behind decisions.

 Two modes